OscarM2023/pokymod_n_gstreamer/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       generation if it is not desired.

       For example usage, see :term:`BB_GIT_SHALLOW`.

-   :term:`BB_GIT_DEFAULT_DESTSUFFIX`
-      The default destination directory where the :ref:`Git fetcher
-      <git-fetcher>` unpacks the source code.
-If this variable is not set, the
-      source code is unpacked in a directory named "git".

    :term:`BB_GIT_SHALLOW`
       Setting this variable to "1" enables the support for fetching, using and